-If the concrete strength is lower than specified and the compressive strength test specimens have been depleted, a calibrated impact rebound hammer may be used to indicate strength of the concrete after additional curing of the concrete.
-The rebound hammer should not be used for acceptance or to determine structural adequacy but to compare concrete strength at different locations or for quality control purposes.
+If the concrete strength is lower than specified and the compressive strength test specimens have been depleted, a A calibrated impact rebound hammer may be used to indicate strength of the concrete after additional curing of the concrete for stripping purposes.
+The rebound hammer should shall not be used for acceptance or to determine structural adequacy but to compare concrete strength at different locations or for quality control purposes.
 Impact rebound hammer shall be used in accordance with ASTM C805, "Standard Test Method for Rebound Number of Hardened Concrete."